 Marginal note:Court may vary order

-(3) A court that makes an order of prohibition or, where the court is for any reason unable to act, another court of equivalent jurisdiction in the same province, may, on application of the offender or the prosecutor, require the offender to appear before it at any time and, after hearing the parties, that court may vary the conditions prescribed in the order if, in the opinion of the court, the variation is desirable because of changed circumstances after the conditions were prescribed.
+(3) A court that makes an order of prohibition or, if the court is for any reason unable to act, another court of equivalent jurisdiction in the same province, may, on application of the offender or the prosecutor, require the offender to appear before it at any time and, after hearing the parties, that court may vary the conditions prescribed in the order if, in the opinion of the court, the variation is desirable because of changed circumstances.

 (4) Every person who is bound by an order of prohibition and who does not comply with the order is guilty of

-(a) an indictable offence and is liable to imprisonment for a term of not more than four years; or
+is guilty of an indictable offence and liable to imprisonment for a term not exceeding ten years.

 - Date modified: